Textiles come in many forms, from natural fibers like cotton and wool to synthetic materials like polyester and nylon.

 A woven fabric is created by interlacing two sets of yarns at right angles to each other.
 This method results in a variety of patterns and textures, from the simple plain weave fabric to the intricate satin weave.

 Natural fibres like cotton from the cotton plant and silk from silkworm larvae produce a smooth fabric prized for its softness and sheen.
+Cotton fabric, in its various forms such as muslin and organdy, is celebrated for its versatility, durability, and environmentally friendly nature.
 Meanwhile, synthetic fibers like polyester and thicker nylon fibres offer durability and easy maintenance.

 The textile industry has been revolutionized by the ability to weave plant fibers and animal fibres with synthetic fibres to create fabrics with enhanced properties.